scottshambaugh/monaco/README.md

 See the [examples](examples/) folder for some examples you can step through or use as templates.
 Some details and several more features here have been passed over, and this documentation will be fleshed out in the future.
 Of note, saving and loading results to file, 'nominal' cases, running on remote servers, using order statistics, and additional plotting options will need to be explained.

-### License:
+### License / Citation:
 Originally created in 2020 by Scott Shambaugh during Coronavirus quarantine.

 This software is distributed under [the GPLv3.0 license](LICENSE.md).
 Please contact Scott Shambaugh for licensing this software for distribution in proprietary applications.

+If you use `monaco` to do research that gets published, please cite [the monaco github page](https://github.com/scottshambaugh/monaco).